J-HangarSpace

 (Photo [Aug.
 2019]: Aozora Hustle Outdoor Survival Game Fields via Twitter @aozorahustle)

 A 1941-model, ex-U.S. Air Force T-6D, 52-0001 was handed over to the nascent JASDF on February 1, 1955, but withdrawn from use on December 15, 1959, having seen service at Hamamatsu.
 Displayed at Fuji Acetylene Industries Co., Ltd. in the city of Fuji, Shizuoka Prefecture, which remains in business today, the aircraft was moved to a spot at the company’s factory in Numazu, also in Shizuoka Prefecture, even after the rear fuselage had been removed.
-The front fuselage and wings were later placed in store at the company’s warehouse back in Fuji and was noted there in 2013.
-Its new owners had early plans to paint the wreck as a “Dauntless” or, aptly enough, Aichi Type 99 (Val) dive bomber.
+The front fuselage and wings were later placed in store at the company’s warehouse back in Fuji and noted there in 2013.
+Its new owners had early plans to paint the wreck as a “Dauntless” or, aptly enough, an Aichi Type 99 (Val) dive bomber.

 (Photo [Aug.
 2019]: Aozora Hustle Outdoor Survival Game Fields via Twitter @aozorahustle)